raspberrypilearning/flatgame/en/step_7.md

 --- task ---
-4. Your direction might be different - test out a few angles with the direction block until it looks like your sprite is facing the right way as every sprite will be different depending on what the drawing looks like.
+4. Your direction might be different — test out a few angles with the direction block until it looks like your sprite is facing the right way, as every sprite will be different depending on what the drawing looks like.

 ![Animation of direction block in Scratch editor](images/direction.gif)
 --- /task ---